Last Updated on March 16, 2021 by Julia Wilson

 It is not recommended that cats be left alone for longer than 8-12 hours and certainly not more than a day.
 If you are going away, especially during a busy period, plan well ahead of time.
 Options include a pet sitter who will visit the house once or twice a day, a house sitter, who will live in the house or a pet boarding facility.

 Boarding facilities can range from the cat equivalent of a five-star hotel to a simple cage.
-Many veterinary practices also provide boarding facilities, which can be especially useful if you have a cat with an underlying medical condition which needs to be monitored or treated.
+Many veterinary practices also provide boarding facilities, which can be especially useful if you have a cat with an underlying medical condition that needs to be monitored or treated.
 They are not always as luxurious as catteries.
 If you do decide to take the cat to a boarding facility, bring along a favourite blanket or item of clothing which smells like you and the house.

 The best recommendations for a suitable cattery or pet sitter is word of mouth.
 Ask friends, family and your local veterinarian who they recommend.